thehui87/Learning-Godot/tutorial_3d.md

 #### Space and Manipulation Gizmos

 Moving objects in the 3D view is done through the manipulator gizmos.
 Each axis is represented by a color: Red, Green, Blue represent X,Y,Z respectively.
-This applies to the grid and other gizmos too.
+This convention applies to the grid and other gizmos too (and also to the shader language, ordering of components for Vector3,Color,etc).

 <p align="center"><img src="images/tuto_3d5.png"></p>